-Deviance R2 is usually considered the proportion of the deviance in the response variable that the model explains.
+Deviance R2 is usually considered the proportion of the total deviance in the response variable that the model explains.

 The higher the deviance R2, the better the model fits your data.
 Deviance R2 is always between 0% and 100%.